Hangman (Archie Comics)

-The Hangman is the name of several fictional superheroes that appear in periodicals published by MLJ Comics and later Dark Circle Comics.
+The Hangman is the name of several superheroes that appear in periodicals published by MLJ Comics and later Dark Circle Comics.

 Publication history

 The first Hangman (Robert Dickering) debuted in MLJ Comics' Pep Comics #17 (January 1941).
 Dickering is the brother of the Comet, a superhero who had been appearing since Pep #1.
 The Comet is killed in issue #17, and dies in his brother's arms.
 Robert promises to avenge his brother's death, and takes on the mantle of the Hangman.
 His recurring enemies include Captain Swastika and the villainous Jackal.

 The Hangman appeared in Pep Comics until the 47th issue, as well as in Special Comics #1.

 In Spring 1942, Special Comics was renamed Hangman Comics starting with issue #2.
 It ran for seven issues, ending in fall 1943 when it was renamed Black Hood Comics.

 The Hangman appeared in Fly Man #33 (September 1965) after a 21-year absence.
 However, this time the Hangman was a villain who fought against the Mighty Crusaders.

 A new Hangman (Steve Dickering) appeared in The Comet #1 (1983), however he eventually faded into obscurity.

 After DC Comics continuity altering "Final Crisis" company-wide crossover had ended, they licensed the rights to the Red Circle and Milestone Media heroes, bringing them into DC Universe continuity.
 The Hangman appeared as a second feature in The Web written by Angela Robinson with art by Roger Robinson.
 His first appearance was in The Web #1 (November 2009).

 In March 2015, a new series featuring The Hangman was announced under the Dark Circle Comics imprint.
 The Hangman debuted in November 2015, written by Frank Tieri with art provided by Felix Ruiz.
 Dark Circle Comics Editor Alex Segura has described the new series as "Quentin Tarantino adapting a Stephen King novel.".